[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 Kubernetes runs modern apps across many machines.
 It handles containers with intelligent scaling and recovery.
 It works well for teams running many services daily.
 But without proper tooling, Kubernetes gets hard to manage.
 That is where GitOps makes setup and rollout much easier.

 GitOps adds safety and visibility to Kubernetes cluster management.
-Developers can roll back instantly to previous versions in case of failure.
+Rolling back means reverting a commit rather than reconstructing what production used to look like.
 Using pull requests to initiate deployments also means code reviews and policy checks are enforced early.
 By using Git as a single source of truth, you reduce human error and boost deployment reliability.
 However, implementing GitOps in Kubernetes has its challenges.

 In this post, we’ll cover the core principles and design of GitOps pipelines through the following topics: